Altermagnetism-induced non-collinear superconducting diode effect and unidirectional superconducting transport

 {\it Discussion.---}The present study demonstrates that altermagnetic proximity offers a resilient and field-free route to realizing robust SC diode effects.
-While we have focused on low-temperature results to emphasize device performance, our self-consistent framework can be straightforwardly extended to finite temperatures up to $T_c$, ensuring relevance for realistic operating conditions.
-The combined features revealed here, including a non-collinear SC diode effect at weak spin splitting (i.e., in the BCS regime), pronounced SC non-reciprocity at large splitting (i.e., in the FF regime), and unidirectional SC transport deep in the FF state, along with a robust and sizable SC gap throughout the entire SC phase, make altermagnetic heterostructures promising platforms for symmetry-protected, energy-efficient SC electronics for next-generation quantum and ultra-low-dissipation circuit technologies.
+The combined features revealed, including a non-collinear SC diode effect at weak spin splitting (i.e., in the BCS regime), pronounced SC non-reciprocity at large splitting (i.e., in the FF regime), and unidirectional SC transport deep in the FF state, along with a robust and sizable SC gap throughout the entire SC phase, make altermagnetic heterostructures promising platforms for symmetry-protected, energy-efficient SC electronics for next-generation quantum and ultra-low-dissipation circuit technologies. {Physically, the gap equation at $q=0$ is an even function of $h_{\bf k}$ and remains invariant under $C_4$.
+One therefore expects that the SC instability and the resulting critical currents are $C_4$-symmetric.
+After the system develops a finite pairing momentum $\mathbf{q}$, the spontaneously selected direction of $\mathbf{q}$ reduces the rotational symmetry from $C_4$ to $C_1$, giving rise to the diode behavior.}